-Taking 10-15 minutes for myself and focusing on doing what I love preps my body for sleep and helps me relax.
+Taking 10-15 minutes for myself and focusing on doing what I love helps me relax.

-Using “DND” on my phone has been the best option and also turning my TV off an hour or two before I plan on going to sleep.
-If I’m laying there and can’t seem to relax, another thing I love doing is reading.
-If you want to add some extra “oomph” to prepare for bed, you can also drink teas that help with relaxation.
+Using DND on my phone has been the best option and also turning my TV off before I plan on going to sleep.
+If I’m laying there and can’t seem to relax, another thing I enjoy is reading.

 Write in a Journal

 I’ve been journaling for the past year and it has made a huge difference with my anxiety.
-When you spend time writing down your thoughts, feelings, and ideas, it takes a weight off of your shoulders.
-I’m able to express myself the best when I’m writing, therefore, spending time acknowledging how I’m feeling and writing it down helps me to find clarity and peace of mind.
+When you spend time writing down your thoughts, and feelings, it takes a weight off of your shoulders.
+I’m able to express myself the best when I’m writing, therefore, spending time acknowledging how I feel and writing it down helps me to find clarity and peace of mind.

 Related Post: How to Get Rid of Negative Thoughts + Emotions

 I tried CBD for the first time last year and have been hooked ever since.
 CBD helps to regulate cortisol, which is a stress hormone that has an impact on sleep cycles.
-Everyone is different and you’ll have to experiment with CBD to find what works best for you and your body.
+You’ll have to experiment with CBD to find what works best for you and your body.
 There are a variety of products to choose from such as:

 - CBD drinks